Pilates for Shoulder Pain

 The muscles around your shoulder blades and rib cage serve a postural role for your upper body.
 The movement of the arms is also contingent on the strong functioning of these shoulder blade muscles in conjunction with the rotator cuff muscles.
 Pilates can teach you how to effectively use these muscles through specific movement patterns, thus reducing strain on the shoulder joint and rotator cuff.
 And since Pilates emphasizes a whole-body focus.
 It will increase your awareness of how you use your neck muscles, shoulders, and back, which further enhances your posture and reduces injury recurrence.

 What’s the Link Between Pilates and Core Stability?

 Pilates talked about developing a ‘girdle of strength’ by learning to recruit the deep-trunk muscles.
-Even without a complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of the importance of these deep muscles and their supportive effects.
+Even without complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of the importance of these deep muscles and their supportive effects.

-Put simply, core stability training specifically targets the smaller and deeper back and stomach muscles.
+Core stability training specifically targets the smaller and deeper back and stomach muscles.
 Once recruited, these muscles control the position of the spine during dynamic movements of your body.

 How Do You Know if Pilates is Suitable for You?

 At PhysioWorks, we only want clients who are suitable for clinical pilates to participate.